 In BBC News -April 24, 2013 – BEIRUT— The minaret of a landmark 12th-century mosque in the northern Syrian city of Aleppo was destroyed Wednesday, leaving the once-soaring stone tower a pile of rubble and twisted metal scattered in the tiled courtyard.
 President Bashar al-Assad’s regime and antigovernment activists traded blame for the destruction to the Umayyad Mosque, which occurred in the heart Aleppo’s walled Old City, a Unesco World Heritage site.
 It was the second time in just over a week that a historic Sunni mosque in Syria has been seriously damaged.
 Mosques served as a launching pad for antigovernment protests in the early days of the country’s two-year-old uprising, and many have been targeted.
 Syrian state news agency SANA said rebels from the al Qaeda-linked Jabhat al-Nusra group blew it up, while Aleppo-based activist Mohammed al-Khatib said a Syrian army tank fired a shell that “totally destroyed” the minaret.
 Read more→

-By C. J. Chivers in The New York Times -April 6, 2013 – TELL MARDIKH, Syria — Ali Shibleh crawled through a two-foot-high tunnel until reaching a slightly larger subterranean space.
+Reported by C. J. Chivers in The New York Times -April 6, 2013 – TELL MARDIKH, Syria — Ali Shibleh crawled through a two-foot-high tunnel until reaching a slightly larger subterranean space.
 He swung his flashlight’s beam into the dark.
 A fighter opposed to President Bashar al-Assad, Mr. Shibleh was roaming beneath Ebla, an ancient ruin that for several decades has been one of Syria’s most carefully studied and publicly celebrated archaeological sites.
 He had just made another of his many finds: he lifted something resembling a dried stick, then squeezed it between his fingers and thumb.
 It broke with a powdery snap.
 “This is human bone,” he said.
 Across much of Syria, the country’s archaeological heritage is imperiled by war, facing threats ranging from outright destruction by bombs and bullets to opportunistic digging by treasure hunters who take advantage of the power vacuum to prowl the country with spades and shovels.… Read more→ Click to view the New York Times Video

-By Taylor Luck in The Washington Post - February 21, 2013 – MAFRAQ, Jordan — To the caches of ammunition and medicines that they lug each day from this border city back into their homeland, Syrian rebels have added new tools to support their fight against President Bashar al-Assad: metal detectors and pickaxes.
+Reported by Taylor Luck in The Washington Post - February 21, 2013 – MAFRAQ, Jordan — To the caches of ammunition and medicines that they lug each day from this border city back into their homeland, Syrian rebels have added new tools to support their fight against President Bashar al-Assad: metal detectors and pickaxes.
 The rebels, struggling to finance their effort, have joined an emerging trade in illicitly acquired Syrian artifacts and antiquities, selling off the country’s past as the war for its future intensifies.
 “Some days we are fighters; others we are archaeologists,” Jihad Abu Saoud, a 27-year-old rebel from the Syrian city of Idlib, said in an interview in this northern Jordanian city.
 Saoud claimed to have recently uncovered tablets from the Bronze Age city of Ebla inscribed in the Sumerian script.
 Since the onset of the conflict in Syria, the international community has expressed alarm over the fate of the country’s diverse heritage landmarks and stunning archaeological sites, as rebel and government forces have transformed historical treasures such as the 1,000-year-old Aleppo souk and the crusader castle Crac des Chevaliers into theaters of war.… Read more→

-By Lydia Polgreen in The New York Times - February 3, 2013 – TIMBUKTU, Mali — When the moment of danger came, Ali Imam Ben Essayouti knew just what to do. …he gingerly bundled the 8,000 volumes in sackcloth, carefully stacked them in crates, then quietly moved them to a bunker in an undisclosed location.
+Reported by Lydia Polgreen in The New York Times - February 3, 2013 – TIMBUKTU, Mali — When the moment of danger came, Ali Imam Ben Essayouti knew just what to do. …he gingerly bundled the 8,000 volumes in sackcloth, carefully stacked them in crates, then quietly moved them to a bunker in an undisclosed location.
 “These manuscripts, they are not just for us in Timbuktu,” Mr. Essayouti said.
 “They belong to all of humanity.
 It is our duty to save them.”… Read more→

 Published by News24.com (South Africa) - 30 January 2013.
 Dakar – The vast majority of Timbuktu’s ancient manuscripts in state and private collections appear to be unharmed after the Malian Saharan city’s 10-month occupation by Islamist rebel fighters, who burnt some of the scripts, experts said on Wednesday … Read more